nicmostert/chronicler/README.rst

 In the main script, the Annalist object must be called again.
 This will point to the singleton object initialized in the dependency.
 The annalist must be configured before usage.

-    .. note:: MyPy issues

-    Note the `# type: ignore` inline comments.
-These are only necessary when using `mypy`, which doesn't really seem to like decorators.
+.. note:: Note the `# type: ignore` inline comments.
+These are only necessary when using static type checkers like MyPy and Pyright.
+They don't really seem to like decorators very much.
 They need to be supplied when decorating an `__init__` constructor method, or when adding multiple decorators to a method.

 >>> ann = Annalist()
 >>> ann.configure(logger_name="Example Logger", analyst_name="Speve")